Yuliang-Liu/Curve-Text-Detector/README.md

 # News

-SCUT-CTW1500 is a text-line based dataset with both English and Chinese instances.
+* SCUT-CTW1500 is a text-line based dataset with both English and Chinese instances.
 If you are insterested in word-level based Engish curve text, we highly recommend you refer to [Total-text](https://github.com/cs-chan/Total-Text-Dataset).
 In addition, a recent ICDAR2019 Robust Reading Challenge on Arbitrary-Shaped Text ([ArT](http://rrc.cvc.uab.es/?ch=14)), which is extended from SCUT-CTW1500 and Total-text, is held for stimulating more improvements on the arbitrary-shaped text reading task.
-We welcome your participant, and the winner will be rewarded with substantial awards.
+The competition results of ArT can be found on [ICDAR2019-ArT](https://rrc.cvc.uab.es/files/ICDAR2019-ArT1.pdf).

+* Total-Text and SCUT-CTW1500 are now part of the training set of the largest curved text dataset - [ArT](http://rrc.cvc.uab.es/?ch=14) (Arbitrary-Shaped Text dataset).
+In order to retain the validity of future benchmarking on both mentioned datasets, we will soon provide a list of ID for users to remove the **test images** of Total-Text and SCUT-CTW1500 from the ArT dataset shall one intend to leverage the extra training data from the ArT dataset.
+We count on the trust of the research community to perform such removal operation to attain the fairness of the benchmarking.

 # Detection Results on SCUT-CTW1500